-A war between Ukraine and Russia could end only in Ukrainian military defeat, and perhaps in the loss of much larger territories.
+A new war between Ukraine and Russia could end only in Ukrainian military defeat, and perhaps in the loss of much larger territories.
 The United States, which has declared "unwavering" support for Ukraine,1 would face the choice of either going to war with Russia (an unthinkable proposition with disastrous consequences for the United States and its citizens, in addition to strengthening China's hand) or leaving Ukraine to its fate and suffering a severe loss of international credibility.

-The danger of outright war will not shift Russian policy, because Russia is confident that it would win.2 Over the past seven years, U.S. and E.U. sanctions against Russia have also not worked in the slightest to make Russia accept Ukrainian terms for settling the Donbas and Crimean disputes.3 There can be no rational basis for thinking that they will
+The danger of outright war will not shift Russian policy, because Russia is confident that it would win.2 Over the past seven years, U.S. and E.U. sanctions against Russia have also not worked in the slightest to make Russia accept Ukrainian terms for settling the Donbas and Crimean disputes.3 There can be no rational basis for thinking that they will work in future, not least because the strength of Russian nationalism means that no conceivable future change of government in Moscow will alter Russia's basic approach.
+Ukrainian economic pressure, such as the blockade of the Donbas and the cutoff of water to Crimea, may push Russia toward compromise - but only if Ukraine and the United States are also prepared to compromise.
+If not, there is an equal risk that Russia will eventually respond to this pressure with force of arms.4

-Crimea's illegal annexation, the issue is no closer to resolution."
-Brookings Institution, March 18, 2019.